isomerpages/isomerpages-isomergovsg/pages/faq.md

 #### **Do Agencies need to pay to use Isomer?**
 It will free of charge for the first 12 months.
 Subsquently, GovTech will charge Agencies $420/month.
 This will cover website hosting, maintenance, support and training of the system.

-#### **How long does it take to have a website up on Isomer?**
-Excluding the effort to do content migration, typically it will take about 5 working days for GovTech to generate and host your website.

 #### **What are some of the Government websites that are already on Isomer?**
 These are some of the Government websites that are already on Isomer: